How to understand podcast stats

 - All podcast hosts measure downloads differently.
 Ones using the standard (they may describe themselves as “IAB v2 compliant”) are roughly comparable: but even these podcast hosts do not have identical measurement mechanisms.
 Ones that don’t use the standard, most notably Soundcloud, may appear to give you four or five times the amount of downloads.
 They’re not: they’re just counting them differently.
 When switching hosts, you won’t get the same numbers.

-Understanding the difference between a play and a download
+Understanding the difference between plays, streams and downloads

-Most podcast apps download a podcast automatically; and don't report back to your podcast host if it's actually been played.
-However, the default for some podcast apps, notably Google Podcasts, Leela or Spotify, is only to download a podcast if you've pressed the play button.
+Many podcast apps download a podcast automatically; and don’t report back to your podcast host if it’s actually been played.
+However, the default for some podcast apps, notably Google Podcasts, Leela or Spotify, is only to download the audio for a podcast if you press the play button.
 (This behaviour is typically known as “streaming,” though technically that’s not quite what’s happening, so this may lead to arguments).

 A “play” normally means that there’s a human being listening.
 A “download” doesn’t always mean a podcast was ever listened-to.
 (32% of respondents to this UK survey say they listen to half their downloaded episodes or fewer).